-Below is an annotated list with databases containing experimental TF binding sites, TF binding parameters (position-specific weight matrices, binding energies, cooperativity parameters, etc) and tools to transform bioinformatic parameters such as weight matrices to biophysical parameters such as binding energies.
+Below is an annotated list with databases containing TF binding parameters (position-specific weight matrices, binding energies, cooperativity parameters, etc) and tools to transform bioinformatic parameters such as weight matrices to biophysical parameters such as binding energies.
+Our software for calculation of TF binding to chromatin is described on a separate page.
+Also have a look at separate lists of online tools for nucleosome positioning and epigenetic modifications (less frequently updated).
 Please feel free to contact me with suggestions/corrections.

 Protein-DNA binding databases*

 *Entries are added in the order “newest first”, there is no ranking.